 A course intended to examine human issues classified as abnormal, with attention to diagnosing and developing treatment plans.
+Prerequisite: Admission to the CCM Program and PSY-4602 Orientation to CCM.

 BLE-4654 Group and Organizational Behavior

 A course designed to study group behavior and how group functioning affects organization effectiveness.
 Students develop strategies for efficient and productive group and task management.
 Implications for organization design, job design, and leadership are considered.